BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-06-19 W3 Reflect:
 * I made quit a few mistakes in Quiz 1, and it is good to best leverage the exam time to do a few more round checks.
 * Shopping tomorrow, and camping at the weekend.
 Happy father's day!
-* If we reflect a vector, then it is same as rotation.
-But it is not the case for curve or a 3-D object.
+* Reflect might same as rotation for a vector, but not for a curve or a 3-D object.

+2021-06-26 W4 Reflect:

 # Reference